IJuanTM/simpl/README.md

 * Makes use of a MVC system using PHP
 * Works with both Windows and Linux
 * Made to work with the latest versions of PHP, Composer, Node.js, npm and Sass
-* Includes a bunch of npm scripts for compiling Sass and JavaScript, as well as live-reloading
+* Includes a bunch of npm scripts for compiling Sass and TypeScript, as well as live-reloading
 * Comes with example pages and a default landing page
-* A collection of handy JavaScript functions
+* A collection of handy TypeScript functions

 _Read more about Simpl [here](https://simpl.iwanvanderwal.nl/about)._